Investigators

 Manus Biggs

-Dr Manus Biggs is lecturer within the department of Biomedical Engineering at NUI Galway.
+Manus Biggs (University of Galway) is lecturer within the department of Biomedical Engineering.
 His research interests focus on nanofabrication of electrically active biomaterials, the brain-machine interface, bioelectronics and cellular electromechanics.
 His research integrates material science, electronic engineering, top-down nanofabrication techniques and biological functionalization strategies in developing next generation biomaterials platforms.

 Mary Murphy

-Dr Mary Murphy is a Senior Lecturer in Regenerative Medicine and the Principle Investigator in Orthobiology at the Regenerative Medicine Institute.
+Mary Murphy (University of Galway) is a lecturer in Regenerative Medicine and the Principal Investigator in Orthobiology at the Regenerative Medicine Institute.
 Her primary research interest and motivation is the development of innovative medicines to treat major diseases using adult stem cells.

 Michael Conall Dennedy

-Dr Nathan Quinlan is a senior lecturer in Mechanical Engineering at NUI Galway, and a member the Biomechanics Research Centre (BMEC).
+Nathan Quinlan (University of Galway) is a lecturer in Mechanical Engineering, and a member the Biomechanics Research Centre (BMEC).
 He specialises in the application of fluid dynamics in medical devices, medical device manufacturing and physiology, including the development of novel computational and experimental techniques.

 Olivier P. Thomas

-Professor Olivier P. Thomas is Professor in Marine Biodiscovery at the School of Chemistry NUI Galway and coordinator of the National Marine Biodiscovery Laboratory with the Marine Institute, Oranmore.
+Olivier P. Thomas (University of Galway) is a lecturer in Marine Biodiscovery at the School of Chemistry, and coordinator of the National Marine Biodiscovery Laboratory with the Marine Institute, Oranmore.
 His research is focused on the search for new biomolecules from the marine environment with applications in different fields like food science, cosmetics, therapeutics and medical devices.

 Paddy Gillespie

-Paddy Gillespie is Established Professor of Health Economics at the J.E.
-Cairnes School of Business & Economics and the Director of the Health Economics & Policy Analysis Centre (HEPAC) at NUI Galway.
+Paddy Gillespie (University of Galway) is a lecturer in Health Economics at the J.E.
+Cairnes School of Business & Economics and the Director of the Health Economics & Policy Analysis Centre (HEPAC).
 His research activity is focused on the application of the techniques of health economic evaluation and health econometrics to inform health policy and practice.

 Pat Mc Garry